gray-matter/spawner/README.md

 spawner
 =======
+/!\ This is still a WIP project, release coming soon /!\

 The spawner lets you parallelize anything, using either threads or processes.
 All you need is to write the code to run, configure a few values and let the magic happen !